-My favorite kinds of candles are molded pillar candles.
+My favourite kinds of candles are molded pillar candles.
 These are the beehive candles with the detailed bees on them, which you find at craft fairs and specialty candle places.
 These are the tall votive candles with the honeycomb texture.
-These are the roses, the light houses, the pine cones, and the pine trees.
-They can be any shape and a variety of sizes, depending on the mold.
+These are the roses, the lighthouses, the pine cones, and the pine trees.
+They can be in any shape and a variety of sizes, depending on the mold.

 They are beautiful in their detail.
 They don’t need a candle holder, just a flat non-combustible surface to stand on.
-They are favorite gifts, especially when made with beeswax.
+They are favourite gifts, especially when made with beeswax.

 They are quick to make because you don’t have to stand over a hot stove to dip them.
 And they are easy for a beginner to make.